Education, health and care (EHC) plans: expert tips to help parents

 Step 3: Build a support network

 Applying for an EHC plan can be an arduous task, and involve a lot of time and emotional energy.
 Do you have the support of friends and family to help you through the process?
 Having someone to talk to will help you get through what can be a difficult time.
-Support from other parents is available on online SEN support boards on sites like TheSchoolRun.
-Most parents are happy to share their experiences and offer advice and suggestions.
+Support from other parents is available on online SEN support boards, where most parents are happy to share their experiences and offer advice and suggestions.
 You could also find out whether your child's school has an SEN support network, or ask your GP if there are any groups available locally.

 Step 4: Consider professional support